-Salt Lake County Library is committed to providing equitable access to library materials and services to library patrons.
-Library at Your Door is offered to any Salt Lake County inhabitant who is unable to physically access the library due to illness, injury or disability.
+Salt Lake County Library (the County Library) is committed to providing equitable access to library materials and services to library patrons.
+Library at Your Door is offered to any Salt Lake County resident who is unable to physically access the library due to illness, injury, or disability.

 Regulations

 1.0 Eligibility

-1.1 Eligibility is established if the customer affirms they are homebound and cannot visit the library and they are a Salt Lake County inhabitant.
+1.1 Eligibility is established if the patron affirms they are unable to physically visit the County Library due to illness, injury, or disability, and they are a Salt Lake County resident.

-1.1.1 Salt Lake County inhabitants are those people living within the Salt Lake County Library taxing area.
+1.1.1 Salt Lake County residents are those people living within the County Library taxing area.

-1.2 This service is not subject to reciprocal borrowing privileges.

 2.0 Borrowing parameters